-Seven Tips for Preparing for Your Family for Starting Daycare or Preschool
+Seven Tips to Prepare Your Family for Starting Daycare or Preschool

 You did your research – you visited, spoke with the teachers, watched the interactions between staff and kids, counted and checked ratios – and you found the perfect childcare facility.
 Now what?